 Do you even need to restring your guitar?

-I’ve written an article here on how often you should change strings on an acoustic guitar, but in simple terms, if:
+I’ve written an article on when you should change strings on an acoustic guitar, but in simple terms, if:

 - Your guitar is not staying in tune,

-- You are noticing corrosion or a buildup of grime on your strings,
+- You are seeing corrosion or a buildup of grime on your strings,

 - You are noticing kinks or indentations on your strings.